damiensnyder/damiens-site-2/content/blog/television-should-be-banned.md

 [^7] Source: People interacted in person a hell of a lot during the entire pre-TV era.
 Still a lot after, but not as much.

 [^8] "Binge-watching" is regarded as a weirdly normal thing to do for a phrase that contains the word "binge" in it.
+Imagine if the web was littered with listicles like ["The 25 best beers to binge drink"](https://editorial.rottentomatoes.com/guide/25-most-bingeable-shows/).

-[^9] A lot of people in today's society interact with others rarely enough they would be weirdo recluses in any other time.
+[^9] A lot of people today interact with others rarely enough that they would seem like weirdo recluses in any other time.

+[^10] I believe this is called "the unity of means and ends."